Atlantic LNG

 The Atlantic LNG Company of Trinidad and Tobago is a liquefied natural gas (LNG) producing company operating a liquefied natural gas plant in Point Fortin, Trinidad and Tobago.
 Atlantic LNG operates four liquefaction units (trains).
 Train 4, with a 5.2 million tonnes per year production capacity, is among the world's largest LNG trains in operation.

 History

-The Atlantic LNG project was started by Cabot LNG (now Suez) in 1992.
+The Atlantic LNG project was started by Cabot LNG (now Suez) in 1992 part of Cabot Corporation.
 In 1993, Cabot LNG, National Gas Company of Trinidad and Tobago, Amoco and British Gas plc signed the Memorandum of Understanding, and launched a feasibility study of the project.
-The Atlantic LNG company was formed in July 1995. general Construction of the first train started in 1996, and the train was officially opened on 13 March 1999.
+The Atlantic LNG company was formed in July 1995.
+General Construction of the first train started in 1996, and the train was officially opened on 13 March 1999.
 The first cargo was loaded in April 1999.
 Train 2 started up on 12 August 2002, Train 3 on 28 April 2003, and Train 4 in December 2005.
 A feasibility study for the fifth train—Train X—was scheduled to be concluded by December 2007.
+As of March 2025 the fifth train has yet to be completed and is believed to be canceled.